GenesisFR/HowToBecomeGoodAtShooters/README.md

 - destroying the support station stops his health regeneration
 - destroying any weak point, any explosion or a bleed hive causes the ammo belt to reappear
 - foaming him during the reload animation (up until he stands up after reloading) forces him to redo the entire reload animation
-- using the SHD Demolisher Firefly will break the ammo belt, then the support station, then armor plates, depending on which one was previously broken
+- using the Demolisher Firefly will break the ammo belt, then the support station, then armor plates, depending on which one was previously broken (TODO: verify the bit about armor plates)
 - the survivalist crossbow completely breaks his armor plate
 - has no armor behind his support station